Ranking Every MLB Owner, From Worst to First

 Major League Baseball would be so much better with, say, a half-dozen fewer teams.
 The contraction should start in South Florida, where Bruce Sherman has replaced crooked Jeffrey Loria, who left with everything except hubcaps in the Marlins Park lot.

 Some things haven’t changed, namely, the second-lowest payroll ($72.4 million) in the big leagues.
-Co-owner Derek Jeter offers some needed class, but a singles hitter isn’t what’s needed here.
-More like a one-way ticket to oblivion.
+Co-owner Derek Jeter offered some needed class, but bailed on his stake in the team in 2022 with a parting shot, saying "The vision for the future of the franchise is different than the one I signed up to lead."

 26. Edward Rogers (Rogers Communications), Toronto Blue Jays

-Edward Rogers is chairman of Rogers Communications and the Toronto Blue Jays.Tenure: 20 seasons (2000-present)
+Edward Rogers is chairman of Rogers Communications and the Toronto Blue Jays.Purchased team: 2000

 Purchase price: $137 million